 3 Reasons Why It's The Best Year To Become A Health Coach

 In 2017, the health coaching industry in the US was estimated to be approximately $6.14 billion dollars according to Marketdata.
-With about 109,000 health coaches in the country, it is expected that the industry will exponentially grow in value in the next few years.
+With about 109,000 health coaches in the country, it is expected that the industry will exponentially grow in value for the next decade.

 Becoming a health coach has become a flourishing career direction and/or extension.
 This is particularly true especially for those who work in the healthcare industry.
 But the enticing earning potential and multiple opportunities for both professional and personal growth in health coaching have attracted even those who are working in other industries or niches.